MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-capacity-settings.md

 ## Fabric capacity deletion

-When a Fabric capacity is deleted, non-Power BI Fabric items in workspaces assigned to that capacity are soft-deleted, meaning not that they are irretrievably deleted, but rather that they become usable.
+When a Fabric capacity is deleted, Fabric items in workspaces assigned to the capacity are soft-deleted and become unusable.
+They become usable again if the workspace is associated to a Fabric or Premium capacity.
 Power BI items are not affected.
-If a workspace with soft-deleted Fabric items is moved to a Fabric (or premium) workspace, the items are restored and become usable once again.

 ## Related content